gocnn/gocnn.org/README.md

-# Gocnn's Website
+# GoCNN's Website

-This is the official website for Gocnn, built with Svelte.
+This is the official website for GoCNN, built with Svelte.

 ## Developing